critterandguitari/Organelle_Manual/manual.md

 ## 4.1 The USB Drive

-As has probably become clear by now, Organelle will only work properly while a USB drive is attached to it.
+As has probably become clear by now, out of the box Organelle will only work properly while a USB drive is attached to it.
 In light of this fundamental fact, a few words on the setup of that USB drive are in order.

 ### General Information

 Patches are run directly from an attached USB drive.
 This could be the flash drive included with Organelle or another USB disk that is appropriately configured.
 Organelles produced in 2016 shipped with white 4GB USB drives.
 Since then they now ship with Sandisk 16GB USB drives.

 -   This USB disk should be formatted with a FAT file system, often associated with MS-DOS.

 -   This USB drive must contain a folder called `Patches` at its top-level.
 (This name is case-sensitive.)

 -   For each patch to be used by Organelle, the `Patches` folder must contain a folder named as you would like the patch name to appear.
 Each patch's folder must contain a file named `main.pd` that contains the top-level patch itself.
 If any other files are required by the patch, they must also be included in the patch's folder.

 ### Folder Structure